Posts

 Image

-The best part of the Bagworth sit was the time to just stop and take stock.
-After being on the road for short bursts and so long, it was great to stay still and emotionally and physically regroup.
-Having said that, once we knew we were leaving after two and a half months, excitement filled us as we knew we were heading back into the countryside and more importantly, the Welsh countryside as this has been a journey Max has wanted to do for a very long time.
-We left Bagworth and stopped in Derby for the night as we had pre-bought tickets for a discussion night put on by the Ickonic crew.
-These guys run a news/media organisation based in Derby and we follow their news presentations on a regular basis.
-It was good to be a part of the night and the meet and greet that followed.
+The best part of our time in Bagworth was the ability to just stop and take stock.
+After being on the road for so long, it was good to emotionally and physically recouperate.
+Having said that, we were keen to move onto the Welsh countryside as this was a much anticipated journey.
+We stopped in Derby for the night as we had pre-bought tickets for an event put on by the Ickonic crew.
+These guys run a news/media organisation based in Derby and we subscribe to their platform.
+It was a good night and we enjoyed the meet and greet that followed.
 Good to see David Icke again.
 The next morning we left Derby and crossed the Welsh border into Powys where we spent two nights in an Air B&B in some wonderful countryside.
-The owner gave us some nice s...
+The owner gave us some lovely supplies including fresh eggs from the chooks next to the cottage.
+The cottage we stayed in and the chook yard on the left We visited Clun, a village not far away.
+The scenery along the way was beautiful with rolling green hills with fie...

 90. Change of plans